daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: Produces a 6-inch (15 cm) blade that’s the same level as the cypher.
+Effect: Produces a 6-inch (15 cm) blade that's the same level as the cypher.
 The blade cuts through any material of a level lower than its own.
 If used as a weapon, it is a light weapon that ignores Armor of a level lower than its own.
 The blade lasts for ten minutes.

 MONOHORN

 Level: 1d6 + 3

 Effect: The user gains a horn in the center of their forehead.
 The horn is deadly sharp and strong, and it spirals down to a solid base where it fuses with their flesh and bone.
 The user is specialized in making melee attacks with the horn, which is considered a medium weapon.
-The horn lasts for a number of hours equal to the cypher’s level.
+The horn lasts for a number of hours equal to the cypher's level.

-(Sometimes a monohorn cypher covers the user in a thin sheen of black hide-like material, which disguises their identity but doesn’t interfere with their senses.)
+(Sometimes a monohorn cypher covers the user in a thin sheen of black hide-like material, which disguises their identity but doesn't interfere with their senses.)

 MOTION SENSOR